Should You Hire a Band or DJ for Your Event/Wedding?

 - Live bands are always much more expensive than a DJ.
 Usually, double the cost or more.

 - Bands need more space than a DJ does.
 If you’re limited on space, this can be an issue.

 - Limited music selection.
 A band can only play songs that they know, so be sure to ask what their music setlist songs are, before booking.

 - Bands take breaks.
 A band will usually take one, maybe two breaks, at an event, depending on the length of the event.
 You’ll need to figure out what will happen during their breaks.

 - Venue limitations may prevent you from having a live band, especially outdoor only venues.
 Be sure to ask your venue manager.

 Pros & Cons of Hiring a Wedding DJ

-Overall, it’s totally your choice on who to hire.
+Are you still stuck choosing whether to hire a band or DJ for your wedding?
+Just remember, it’s totally your choice on who to hire.
 Be sure to get a contract with the DJ or band, and be sure to do your research beforehand.
 We’ve done weddings with a band and a DJ, and the people had so much fun!
 If it’s in your budget, you can get the best of both worlds!

 - Austin’s Best DJs & Photo Booths